aeon-tutorials/KDD-2024/docs/schedule.md

     Since a review of deep learning classification in 2019 numerous algorithms have been proposed, such as __InceptionTime__ and its variants.
 We will provide a short summary of work in this area before reviewing the basic structure of networks and how to structure a new deep learning estimator.

-- Phase Independant Shapelets - (16:10, 15 Minutes, by Anthony Bagnall)
+- Phase Independent Shapelets - (16:10, 15 Minutes, by Anthony Bagnall)

     Shapelets are phase independent discriminatory subseries taken from the training data.
 They have proved a popular primitive for classification.
 One feature of shapelets is the ability to trace important shapelets back to the training data to give domain specific insights.
 We will demonstrate how to simply do this in _aeon_.